org-tekeli-borisp/ansible-funtoo/README.md

 ```
 ansible-playbook -i production site.yml
 ```
 **Achtung!** The playbook generates a password for gitea application user and prints it out.
-WWatch it out as you will need it for log in the gitea application running on the lxd repo-container.
+Watch it out as you will need it for log in the gitea application running on the lxd repo-container.
 ![gitea-password.png](.img/gitea-password.png)

 # How to use the result setup